vadz/libtiff/test/images/README.txt

-The test files in this directory have dimension 157x151.
+The test files in this directory mostly have dimension 157x151.
 The naming convention is

    photometric-channels-bits.tiff